Quick testing tips

 Control which Plans execute in response to a CI/CD deployment event by using Labels with the API.

-Add logic before or after Journeys execute as part of your CI/CD pipeline with webhooks.
+Add logic before or after tests execute as part of your CI/CD pipeline with webhooks.

 Use the API to rebaseline the visual change models for the application or set a fixed baseline to compare consecutive runs against.